Jennifer Dorow: Waukesha Christmas parade attack

 In February 2022, Judge Dorow was selected as the presiding judge for the Waukesha Christmas Parade attack case after a vehicular attack that left six dead and dozens injured.
 This was the first case Dorow had presided over to receive national media attention.
 During the trial, the defendant, Darrell Brooks, made repeated attempts to disrupt the trial and present pseudolegal arguments based on sovereign citizen ideology.
 Brooks' behavior resulted in Judge Dorow repeatedly removing the former for failure to comply with rules of decorum.
 Brooks was ultimately found guilty of all 76 charges and sentenced to life without parole by Judge Dorow.

-Dorow has been widely praised for her ability to preside over the trial and her conduct in the proceedings.
+Dorow was widely praised for her skill in presiding over the trial and her conduct in the proceedings.
 This resulted in the court receiving a substantial amount of fan-mail from individuals from various countries and Judge Dorow being likened to a figure of female empowerment.
 Others have criticized her approach, believing that she was too lenient on Brooks' misbehavior.